-These holes are undersized meaning that cleco's can be installed but rivets will not.
+These holes were sometimes undersized meaning that cleco's can be installed but rivets will not.
 You will have to enlarge the holes during assembly and alignment.
 Some kit manufacturers are supplying their kits pre-drilled to the correct size these days.

 For an aircraft structure to be able to withstand the designed loads the bolts need to be torqued to the correct value.
 We will provide you with some tips for using proper procedures for installing and torquing AN bolts.